bestia-dev/GuitaraokeLeader/README.md

 ## Local network

 This server will work only on a local network like `192.168.x.y`.
 My personal local network wi-fi uses hotspot from my smartphone.
 But it could be any wi-fi hotspot.
-I have my Lenovo Win10+WSL2 notebook and a lenovo tablet connected to my wifi local network.
+I have my Lenovo Win10+WSL2 notebook and a lenovo tablet connected to my wifi local network for testing.
-Just to mention a curious behavior when the smartphones hotspot has no mobile-internet connection, it cannot see the local network.
-All other connected devices work just fine with the local network wi-fi.
-Today I got an error "wifi" is not enabled on the smartphone with the hotspot, so I cannot use the server.
-But it works just fine as a follower.

 ## Guitaraoke Client